rayhanbeg/returnTrack/README.md

 - **User Management**: Role-based access control for secure and personalized user experiences.
 - **Inventory Management**: Efficiently manage inventory levels and track stock movements.
 - **Maintenance Scheduling**: Schedule and track maintenance activities to ensure asset longevity.
+- **Reset Password via Email**: Users can request a password reset, receive an email with a reset link, and securely update their password.

 ## Getting Started